braskie/caring-chili-2f08b/content/pricing.md

     grid_items:
       - title: Is it easy to learn the Creighton Model System?
         content: "It is relatively easy.
 Learning \_the Creighton Model System is a skill, like any skill after a bit of practice, it does become easy!\_The follow-ups with a trained FertilityCare Practitioner provide the couple with the confidence needed to quickly learn the System.
 The Creighton Model is not designed to be learned from a relative, friend, book or the information from this website.\_\n"
+      - title: Do I have to be Catholic or religious to use this System?
+        content: >
+          No, the founders did establish the system teaching principles within a moral context but the system is for any woman!
+It serves any woman no matter their background or religious affiliation.
+The beauty of the system is its scientific foundation, based on over 40 years of research on the human reproductive system.
       - title: Why do I need to attend Follow-up Sessions to learn this method?
         content: >
           The Creighton Model FertilityCare System is incredibly specific.
 It is